Site to Site VPN Security Benefits and Potential Risks

 There are some things you basically can’t control.
 There might be a power outage in the area of one of your networks or a direct assault on one of your data centers.
 If you don’t use a site-to-site VPN solution, you may need to shut off all of your business operations.

 Luckily, site-to-site VPNs are always operational and simply don’t go off even if one of its components is disconnected.
-You can still shut off the contaminated or attacked network and stay operational with your other networks.
+You can still shut down the contaminated or attacked network and remain operational on your other networks.

-Additionally, if natural disasters or attacks affect your employees, they can still access corporate resources if you add new locations to the VPN structure and work from somewhere else.
+Additionally, if natural disasters or attacks affect your employees, they can still access corporate resources by adding new locations to the VPN structure and working from elsewhere.

 Potential risks of site-to-site VPNs